Health Professions Admissions

 Degree and Certificate Programs; Admissions; Entrance Requirements; Medical Insurance Requirements; Required Immunizations; Registration; Students With Disabilities; Expenses; Concurrent Enrollment; Refunds; Student Financial Aid; Academic Regulations; Student Affairs; Family Educational Rights and Privacy Act; Miscellaneous Information

-To accomplish their specific goals, programs organize their schedules in a variety of ways.
-Clinical work generally falls during the Summer term, but some programs also schedule class work during the Summer.
+Clinical work generally falls during the summer term, but some programs also schedule class work during the summer.
 Commencement takes place in December.

 The Office of the Registrar publishes a detailed academic calendar each August.

 UT Southwestern values diversity because it enhances the educational experience of our students and enriches the Medical Center community.
-Welcoming a diverse student body is imperative as we strive to provide our State with health care professionals who mirror the population they serve.
-In the School of Health Professions, we work actively to publicize career opportunities, recruit students of varied backgrounds and all races, and respond to the State's changing needs for health professionals.
+Welcoming a diverse student body is imperative as we strive to provide our state with health care professionals who mirror the population they serve.
+In the School of Health Professions, we actively publicize career opportunities, recruit students of varied backgrounds and all races, and respond to the state’s changing needs for health professionals.

 We’re committed to attracting and maintaining a high level of diversity within our student body.
 To meet this goal, we offer programs and organizations that support the needs and career aspirations of our students, particularly those from under-represented minority groups.

-The UT Southwestern Office of Minority Student Affairs is dedicated to helping ensure our students’ success.
-Headed by Shawna Nesbitt, M.D., M.S., Associate Dean for Minority Student Affairs, the office promotes effective communication with minority students, supports student organizations, and maintains contact with faculty and appropriate departments.
-The office also fosters the development of minority faculty, thereby increasing the number of minority mentors for our students.
+The UT Southwestern Office of Student Diversity and Inclusion is dedicated to helping ensure our students’ success.
+The Office promotes effective communication with minority students, supports student organizations, and maintains contact with faculty and appropriate departments.
+The Office also fosters the development of minority faculty, thereby increasing the number of minority mentors for our students.